devJSQ/movie-recommendation-project/README.md

 ### Objective
-Using fundamental data structures and algorithms to solve real-world problems with arrays.
+Using fundamental data structures and algorithms to solve real-world problems with tree.

 ### Problem